WDI-SEA/react-development-course-materials/06-Applied Practice/08-project-presentations.md

 ## Differentiation and Extensions
 - After each presentation, have all students Slack 1 thing they loved about the presentation and 1 suggestion or thought about how to improve the project or take it to the next level.

----
----

-## Lesson Procedure

-### Activity: Welcome (2 minutes)
-> Introduce the lesson’s objectives and agenda.

----

-### Activity: Presenting Projects (40 minutes)
-> Encourage students to present what they've been working on.

-> **Teaching Tips:**
+**Teaching Tips:**
-> - Only allow students three minutes each; less for a larger class.
+- Allow students three minutes each to present; less for a larger class.
-> - Some students might not want to present and that's absolutely fine!
+- Some students might not want to present and that's absolutely fine!
 This is just their chance to show off what they've done.
-> - Compliment their projects!
+- Compliment their projects!
 They've worked hard.

----

-### Activity: Continued Learning (16 minutes)
-> Discuss the steps students can take to continue on their programming journey.

-> **Teaching Tips:**
-> - Ask students what they're plans are.
+- After presentations, ask students what they're plans are.
 Give tips, offer suggestions.
-> - Encourage class to keep in touch and use each other as a resouce and to network.
+- Encourage class to keep in touch and use each other as a resouce and to network.
-> - Enourage class to stay active in the large GA alumni community.
+- Enourage class to stay active in the large GA alumni community.
----

-### Activity: Summary (2 minutes)
-> Wrap up the learning and share next steps.

-> **Teaching Tips:**
-> - They made it through the class!
-This is the time to celebrate.